-Residential customers can get help making the switch to an EV through a $599 or free level-2 charger incentive.
+Residential customers can get help making the switch to an EV through an up to $1,500 instant rebate at a participating dealer.

 SMUD is taking a leadership role in a groundbreaking effort to make Sacramento a hub for electric transportation research and development.
 In May 2019, SMUD became a founding member in the California Mobility Center, a public-private consortium of partners representing energy, technology, automobile manufacturers, government agencies and venture capital.